Childhood Lead Prevention Program

 Matter of Balance – Fall Prevention Program

 Many older adults experience a fear of falling.
 People who develop this fear often limit their activities, which can result in physical weakness, making the risk of falling even greater.
-A Matter of Balance: Managing Concerns about Falls is a program designed to reduce the fear of falling and increase activity levels among older adults.
-A Matter of Balance includes eight two-hour sessions for a small group led by a trained facilitator.
-This nationally recognized program was developed at Boston University.
+A Matter of Balance: Managing Concerns About Falls is a nationally recognized program was developed at Boston University and is designed to reduce the fear of falling and increase activity levels among older adults (60 or older, community-dwelling, and able to problem solve).
+The class is taught in-person over 8 weeks in two-hour sessions and is led by two trained facilitators for a small group of 8-12 participants.
 NVHD offers this program several times throughout the year at various senior centers.

 LiveWell with Diabetes

-At NVHD we have two trained coaches to offer the LiveWell with Diabetes program to help residents manage their Diabetes.
+We have trained coaches to offer the LiveWell with Diabetes program to help residents manage their Diabetes.
 In the class you will learn how to manage symptoms so you can get the most out of life.
 You will learn to set your own goals and make a step-by-step plan to improve your health and your life.
 You will learn from trained leaders who understand because they have health conditions themselves or care for someone with a health condition.